SUDSRK/sudsrk.github.io/src/data/about.md

 - I am originally from Jamui, Bihar.
 But I have lived in Hajipur, Bihar for 14 Years, and then shifted to Delhi and lived there for 8 Years.
 Right Now I live   in Bengaluru.
 - I've been to approximately 10 states, many of which I would like to revisit.
-- Till 2023, I already have visited Mathura, Varanasi, Manali, Spiti, Zanskaar, Ladakh, Kargil, Sonmarg, Pahalgam, Srinagar, Nepal, Amritsar, Kasol, Manikarn, Tosh, Pulga, Kheerganga, Jaipur, Ahemdabad, Lucknow, Haridwar, Rishikesh, Sojha, Jibhi, ReckongPeo and some other places I can't remember of.
+- Till 2023, I already have visited Mathura, Varanasi, Manali, Spiti, Zanskaar, Ladakh, Kargil, Sonmarg, Lansdowne, Nainital, Pahalgam, Srinagar, Nepal, Amritsar, Kasol, Manikarn, Tosh, Pulga, Kheerganga, Jaipur, Ahemdabad, Lucknow, Haridwar, Rishikesh, Sojha, Jibhi, ReckongPeo and some other places I can't remember of.